daleroberts/itermplot/README.md

 ## Bugs

 This backend is very alpha, so if you have a problem please raise an Issue on GitHub and I will try to fix it.
-Thanks.

 I also accept (and appreciate!) patches / pull request.
+Thanks to [garrywu](https://github.com/garywu), [brenshanny](https://github.com/brenshanny), and [hbredin](https://github.com/hbredin) for their patches so far.

 ## Other cool things